atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial1.md

 As seen in the previous section, we need a metric.
 So you can use the same metric as before, or you can give another metric B

-Once you have done that, you will associated this query to your point
+Once you have done that, you will associate this query to your point

 ![step 06](../../screenshots/demo/tutorial1/step06.jpg)

-The second step is from the `Coordinates space`, `region` and `Edit coordinate space` menu of the `visualization` tab.
+The second step is from the `Coordinates space`, `region`, and `Edit coordinate space` menu of the `visualization` tab.

 You select the `Main metric` line to complete the form like this: